Kanvas

 Filters

 Use Filters on selected objects: 1.
-Select object.
-2. Click Filters.
-3. Pick filter and adjust value.
-4. Click Filters again to apply.
+Select the object 2.
+Click Filters 3.
+Choose a filter and adjust its value 4.
+Click Filters again to apply

 Text

-Use Text by setting font and text value, then dragging a text box on the stage.
+Use Text to add text: Set the font and value, then drag to create a text box on the active layer.

 Zoom / Scale

-Zoom with mouse wheel, touch gestures, or toolbar buttons.
+Zoom using the mouse wheel, touch gestures, or toolbar buttons.
+Zoom Lock toggles auto-fit to enable manual zoom and 1:1 workflows.

 Practical Tips